Discover Ha Giang

-Ha Giang is a growing tourist destination located in Vietnam’s northern tip, bordering China.
+Ha Giang is a growing tourist destination in Vietnam’s northern tip, bordering China.
 Its rugged landscape and the minorities residing in it make a visit seem like travelling back in time.

-With the 3/4 day Ha Giang loop, you will go all the way until you reach Quan Ba Pass.
+With the 3 or 4-day Ha Giang loop, you will go all the way until you reach Quan Ba Pass.
 Also known as Heaven’s Gate, it is located 1,500 metres above sea level and offers a view that will take your breath away.

 When visiting these villages, you can get a tour guide to explain their traditions and translate whenever necessary.
 The locals are very welcoming to tourists, but it would be a waste if your meeting gets lost in sign language.

 Ha Giang is probably Vietnam’s most beautiful and unspoiled gem.
 We highly recommend a few days of visit to these northern hills!

 We are sorry that this post didn't meet your expectations.

 What was missing in this post?
 (TIP: If you want us to reply to your feedback, you can leave your email in this text box.)